Home Start Here Conditions Specialists Recovery FAQ Resources

 Return to light activity

-Most women are cleared for light exercise by 6–8 weeks, though full recovery takes much longer.
+Most women are cleared for light exercise by 6–8 weeks.
 Pelvic floor physical therapy is often recommended.
-Hormonal symptoms (hot flashes, mood shifts, sleep disruption) may become more pronounced if HRT has not been started.
+Hormonal symptoms may become more pronounced if HRT hasn't been started.

 Mo 6–18